DarkAutumn/triforce/README.md

 [ZeldaCritic](triforce/critics.py) classes define rewards.
 Scenarios have exactly one critic associated with them, and that is used to reward the model for good gameplay and discourage it from bad gameplay.
 This is implemented by giving the critics the game state prior to an action it took, the game state after that action, and it fills in a dictionary of rewards.
 We use a reward dictionary (not just a number) so that we can debug rewards to figure out issues with training.

-Critics also define a **`score`** separate from rewards.
+Critics also define a **`score`** that is separate from rewards.
 Where rewards are all about how well the model is *playing the game*, and are used to train the model, the `score` is used to determine how well the model is *completing the scenario*.
 In particular, the score counts things like health lost and how far the model progressed through rooms.
-We don't use score when training the model, instead score is used during evaluation to make sure the model doesn't just get a high reward value but die in the first room or two.
+We don't use score when training the model.
+Instead, score is used during evaluation to make sure the model doesn't just get a high reward value but die in the first room or two.

 [ZeldaEndCondition](triforce/end_conditions.py) classes track when the scenario is won, lost, or should be truncated (if the AI gets stuck in one place, for example).
 Scenarios have multiple end conditions.